 When you complete review work, you develop an effectual quality filter for examining your own analyses and conclusions in your own valuations.
 Therefore you increase your ability to avoid revision requests in your own appraisal reports.

-Learn a systematic review strategy for any given appraisal review problem in our new CE course: Introduction to Commercial Appraisal Review.
+CE Course: Learn a systematic review strategy for any given appraisal review problem.
+Enroll in Introduction to Commercial Appraisal Review.

 4. Situational awareness

 Appraisal review aids you in staying current on local market trends and economic influences.
 As you read others’ appraisal reports, you’ll likely be exposed to more information than you could accumulate otherwise.
 For example, providing appraisal review services allows you to track things like trending land uses, proposed construction, and code or zoning changes.